top of page

 Volunteers talking visitors through what bird ringing is and why it matters.

-One of the most important things to communicate in photos like these is the care.
-Everything is calm, controlled, and efficient, the bird is handled briefly, checked quickly, recorded, and released.
+One of the most important things to communicate in photos like these is the care involved.
+Everything is calm, controlled, and efficient.
+The bird is handled briefly, checked quickly, recorded, and released.

-As a documentary photographer, I focus on the details that show that care honestly, hands, concentration, the small routines that protect the bird’s welfare, and the professionalism of the volunteers.
+As a documentary photographer, I focus on the details that show that care honestly.
+I capture hands, concentration, and the small routines that protect the bird’s welfare.
+The professionalism of the volunteers shines through in these moments.

 Volunteer gently checking a small bird held in both hands during a ringing demonstration.